You can argue about the devil, but certainly the substance, distinctiveness, and success of your essays depends on the details.

 Many applicants tend to bury their uniqueness and success under vague assertions.
 You don’t want to hide your achievements; you want to trumpet them loudly and clearly.
 For instance, if you led a team working on a software development project, was it a three-member team or a thirty-member, cross-functional team with representatives from five different divisions and two continents?
 Was the potential market for the product $5 million or $200 million?
 Did you launch the product on time and in budget?
 Did it zoom to the top of the market-share charts?

-The details reveal the level of your responsibility, the confidence others have in your abilities based on their prior experience with you, and the significance of your accomplishment.
+Confidence others have in your abilities based on their prior experience with you

 You may ask, “How can I fit all these details into a short essay?”
 Good question.
-Include many of the specifics in the work history sections — the boxes — of the application or in an attached resume if allowed.
-Then in the essay, provide enough detail to provide context and create interest.
+Include many of the specifics in the work history sections (the boxes of the application) or in an attached resume if allowed.
+Then in the essay, use enough detail to provide context and create interest.
 Balance your profound insight and reflection with devilishly dazzling detail.